-Convenience and ease of use was the most common reason for remote online access to public libraries, cited for 87 percent of in-person online visits, followed by the library was the best source of information (74%), .trust in the information provided (58%), and did not cost much, in time or money (58%).
+Convenience and ease of use was the most common reason for in-person online access to public libraries, cited for 87 percent of in-person online visits, followed by the library was the best source of information (74%), trust in the information provided (58%), and did not cost much, in time or money (58%).
 Clearly, convenience is the key factor in deciding on access mode, even when the information may not be from the best source or the most trustworthy.
 Some users (6%) indicated that they used library workstations because they did not have a computer themselves, or their own computer was inactive.

-The proportion of visits in which users said information they ob-tained could be trusted somewhat lower for inperson online visits than for either other in-person visits or remote online visits (58% versus 69% or 75%).
-Note that timeliness. quality and trust-worthiness of information were rated highest of all attributes of information actually obtained through the in-person online visit (see Table 21).
+The proportion of visits in which users said the information they obtained could be trusted is somewhat lower for inperson online visits than for either other in-person visits or remote online visits (58% versus 69% or 75%).
+Note that timeliness, quality and trust-worthiness of information were rated highest all attributes οf information actually obtained through the in-person online visit (see Table 21).
 Table 18.